Faculty and Staff

 Red Room: email@example.com

 Michelle Slough graduated from the University of Maryland in 2016 with a Bachelor of Science Degree in Early Childhood Education.
 She is currently pursuing her M. Ed. in Teacher Leadership with an emphasis on Teaching English to Speakers of Other Languages.
 Ms. Slough has previously worked as a student teacher in the Green Room and a co-teacher in the Yellow Room.
 Michelle has been teaching at he CYC since 2017.
-She is excited to be in the Red Room!
+She is excited to be in the Red Room again this year!

 Orange Room: firstname.lastname@example.org

 Sarah Hart graduated from the University of Maryland with a B.S. in Early Childhood Education in 2015.
 She completed her year-long internship in a Montgomery County Public School and in the Orange Room at CYC.
 Since September 2012, Ms. Hart continues to volunteer at the Children’s Developmental Clinic at Prince George’s Community College and University of Maryland locations, where she worked one-on-one with children with special needs.

 Alison Hurst graduated from James Madison University in 2007 with a B.S. in Early Childhood Education.
 She worked for 2 years as a Kindergarten teacher in Fairfax County before moving to CYC.
 Mrs. Hurst has been at the CYC since 2012 spending time in the Blue, Yellow, and Orange Rooms.
 She has also worked as a Summer Camp teacher and has co-directed the camp since 2019.

 Yellow Room: email@example.com